UPDATE: We had an amazing pilot program this August and will be updating this page soon with some more info on what’s coming next year!

 Guest Speakers, Lecturers, and Volunteers – In addition to the four full-time guides, students will enjoy activities with experts and enthusiasts in various STEAM fields throughout the week.

-Use the form below to apply!
+Use the form below to sign up for updates!

 If you have any issues with the form or want to fill it out in a separate browser tab, click here.